-This year the Olympic games are being held in Tokyo.
-The last time the Olympics were in Tokyo was in 1964.
+This year the Olympic games are being held in Paris.
 I have always enjoyed the Olympics and have faithfully watched them every four years since 1964.
 Nevertheless, it does bother me that so many people seem to make sports their God.